 Rest Your Head at Casa del Atrio

 If you’re looking to spend more than a day exploring Querétaro, one of the best places to spend the night (or a few nights) is Casa del Atrio, a stylish boutique hotel located in the heart of the historic centre, in a refurbished 19th century home.
-Walking inside the unassuming entrance feels a bit like entering an antique shop or the home of someone with an amazing collection of curios and one-of-a-kind pieces of home décor collected from years of traveling (most everything you see is for sale).
+Walking inside the unassuming entrance feels a bit like entering an antique shop or the home of someone with an amazing collection of curios and one-of-a-kind pieces of home décor collected from years of traveling (almost everything you see is for sale).
 Each room here is decorated differently, set around a lush courtyard, which functions as the breakfast area in the mornings.
 Free Wi-Fi, handcrafted toiletries, and an intimate yet stunning spa round out the experience.

 Hang Out at the Plaza de Armas